-As in most traditional seminaries, the Doctor of Ministry of ITS is the highest professional degree designed for those who are in full-time pastoral ministry.
-It is the highest professional degree in the sense that the purpose of the D. Min. program is to provide ministry skills for a pastor to achieve a higher level of competence in ministry than that achieved in the M. Div. program.
-ITS seeks to achieve the following goals though offering a variety D. Min. courses:
+The Doctor of Ministry is the highest professional degree designed for those who are in full-time pastoral ministry.
+The purpose of the D. Min. program is to provide ministry skills for Christian leaders who recognize the need for a higher level of competence in their ministry.
+We seek to achieve the following goals by offering a variety D. Min. courses:

-- To reinforce the sound foundation of biblical and theological understanding of ministry.
+1. To reinforce the sound foundation of biblical and theological understanding of ministry

-- To provide students with ministry skills applicable to contemporary culture.
+2. To provide students with ministry skills applicable to contemporary culture

-- To cultivate in students a renewed awareness of calling and ministry through critical reflection.
+3. To cultivate in students a renewed awareness of calling and ministry through critical reflection

 The key requirements for admission are: